MelkhiorVintageComputing/SBusFPGA/README.md

 The gateware is written in the Migen language, choosen because that's what [Litex](https://github.com/enjoy-digital/litex/) uses.
 It implements a simple CPU-less Litex SoC built around a Wishbone bus, with a custom bridge between the SBus and the Wishbone.

-A ROM, a SDRAM controller ([litedram](https://github.com/enjoy-digital/litedram) to the on-board DDR3), a TRNG (using the [NeoRV32](https://github.com/stnolting/neorv32) TRNG), an USB OHCI (host controller, using the Litex wrapper around the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) implementation), a Curve25519 Crypto Engine (taken from the [Betrusted.IO](https://betrusted.io/) project) and a Litex micro-sd controller can be connected to that bus.
+A ROM, a SDRAM controller ([litedram](https://github.com/enjoy-digital/litedram) to the on-board DDR3), a TRNG (using the [NeoRV32](https://github.com/stnolting/neorv32) TRNG), an USB OHCI (host controller, using the Litex wrapper around the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) implementation), a Curve25519 Crypto Engine (taken from the [Betrusted.IO](https://betrusted.io/) project and expanded to add AES and GCM support) and a Litex micro-sd controller can be connected to that bus.
 As a test feature for the Pmod connector, a bw2/cg3/cg6-compatible framebuffer can be implemented using a custom RGA222 VGA Pmod (with serious color quality restrictions).
+Alternatively on the Pmod en I2C bus (the Betrusted.IO wrapper around an OpenCore controller) can be implemented for e.g. temperature control.

 ### Details